Last modified: May 11, 2025

 ββsda3 swap 1a2b3c4d-5e6f-7890-abcd-ef1234567890 [SWAP]

-List all file systems currently supported by the kernel:
+To list all file systems currently supported by the kernel, use the following command.
+This command reads the /proc/filesystems

 cat /proc/filesystems